- Docs Home

 TiDB's transaction implementation uses the MVCC (Multiple Version Concurrency Control) mechanism.
 When the newly written data overwrites the old data, the old data will not be replaced, but kept together with the newly written data.
 The versions are distinguished by the timestamp.
 TiDB uses the mechanism of periodic Garbage Collection (GC) to clean up the old data that is no longer needed.

 By default, each MVCC version (consistency snapshots) is kept for 10 minutes.
-Transactions that take longer than 10 minutes to read will receive an error GC life time is shorter than transaction duration
+Transactions that take longer than 10 minutes to read will receive an error GC life time is shorter than transaction duration.

-takes effect globally and immediately.
+If you need longer read time, for example, when you are using Mydumper for full backups (Mydumper backs up consistent snapshots), you can adjust the value of tikv_gc_life_time in the mysql.tidb table in TiDB to increase the MVCC version retention time.
+Note that tikv_gc_life_time takes effect globally and immediately.
 Increasing the value will increase the life time of all existing snapshots, and decreasing it will immediately shorten the life time of all snapshots.
 Too many MVCC versions will impact TiKV's processing efficiency.
-So you need to change tikv_gc_life_time
+So you need to change tikv_gc_life_time back to the previous setting in time after doing a full backup with Mydumper.

 For more information about GC, see GC Overview.